drughub-market-shop-2025/drughub-market-shop/README.md

-Update:  23.08.2025 url is operational and accessible
+Update:  12 September 2025 Link is now accessible and operational